grizzie17/Rollator-Vision/README.md

 The `Arduino Nano V3` microprocessor is the heart of our Rollator-Vision project.

+To reduce power, we unsolder the `Power` and `Pin13` LEDs.
+The other LEDs should be okay since in the non-debug version we don't write anything to the Serial Console (TX,RX);

 Please see the tables in the sections below for connection details to the Arduino.